 Recognized by the United Nations for our quality of life, Nova Scotians enjoy state-of-the-art medical facilities, varied cultural and sports activities and a safe, clean environment.

 Nova Scotia is an ideal place in which to live and the perfect location to learn and grow.

-At the heart of the Nova Scotia International Student Program is the homestay program-an important part of a student’s participation in the Nova Scotia International Student Program.
+At the heart of the Nova Scotia International Student Program is the homestay program.
 Living with a Canadian family is the best way to learn English and experience Canadian culture.

 When seeking host families for our program, our goal is to create relationships.
 We keep this in mind throughout our recruitment and screening process.
 We want to go above and beyond simply providing a place for the student to stay.
 We want to provide a Canadian home that will offer guidance and understanding and will be a home away from home for the student.
 All host families undergo a Criminal Records Check and Child Abuse Registry.

 Host families welcome students into their homes and treat them as part of the family.
 This is the ideal way to integrate into Canadian communities.
 Students have the same responsibilities as every other member of the family.
 This includes contributing to the completion of household chores and respecting the rules of the host family.
 Host families enjoy the enriching experience hosting an international student brings.
 They become an important part of a student’s daily life.

 Many families enjoy participating in activities together.
 In fall they travel, hike, bicycle, and have social times together.
 In winter many families ski, skate, watch movies, or attend various concerts and sports events.
 Students should be prepared to be part of a Nova Scotian family.